davxy/datawok-posts/drafts/08-perfect-secrecy-intro.md

 **Proposition**.
 The Latin square cipher is a perfect cipher.

-In practice, a Latin square is a generalized one time pad where the encryption function may not be driven by the xor operation.
+In practice, a Latin square is a generalized OTP where the encryption function may not be driven by the xor operation.

-The one time pad is a particular latin square where the association between the cipher elements is driven by the xor function.
+The one time pad is a particular Latin square where the association between the cipher elements is driven by the xor function.
 In a general Latin square this association is completely arbitrary.

-Follows the latin square for OTP with key length 2:
+Follows the Latin square for OTP with key length 2:

             00 01 10 11
           +------------